orbis-developers/home_assistant_viaris/README.md

 ## Entities

-Once your device has been configured you will see the integration entities.
+Once your device has been configured, you will see the integration entities.

 ![imagen](https://github.com/HGC72/home_assistant_viaris/assets/66405397/a453e0b5-7948-4942-bfbb-6d2ad0601608)